 Upon successful completion of this module, you will understand the function of each component of a typical mobile crane hydraulic system and how the components interact to produce lifting capabilities.
-Also, the symbol used to identify components on a hydraulic schematic will be presented with their respective illustration.
+The symbol used to identify components on a hydraulic schematic will also be presented with its respective illustration.